Tiangong space station: Assembly

 On 20 September 2021, Tianzhou 3 autonomous freighter was launched from the Wenchang Satellite Launch Center in preparation for the arrival of Shenzhou 13 crew.
 The Shenzhou 13 was the first six-month mission on the Tiangong station, whereas previous Shenzhou 12 was only three months in length.
 The Shenzhou 13 docked with the space station on 15 October 2021.
-Missions for the Shenzhou 13 crew included orbit experiments, spacewalks, and preparations for the station's future expansion.
+Missions for the Shenzhou 13 crew included orbit experiments, spacewalks, and for the station's future expansion.
 On 7 November 2021, Shenzhou 13 crew Zhai Zhigang and Wang Yaping conducted the first spacewalks to test the next-generation EVA suit and robotic Chinarm, making Wang Yaping China's first female spacewalker.
 One of the missions in the 6.5-hour extravehicular activity was to install a dual-arm connector to the 10-meter-long robotic arm.
 The connector can provide the capability for Chinarm to extend in length with another 5-meter-long segment mounted on the Wentian module that will arrive in 2022.
 According to Gao Shen of the China Academy of Space Technology (CAST), the combined 15-meter Chinarm will have greater range and weight-carrying capacity.
 During spacewalks, various preparations were performed on the robotic arm for manipulation and construction of future modules.

 On 26 December 2021, Shenzhou 13 crew Zhai Zhigang and Ye Guangfu conducted the second spacewalk to install a panoramic camera, which will be used for space station monitoring and robotic arm observation.
 They also practiced various movements with the help of Chinarm controlled by the monitoring astronaut Wang Yaping inside the station.
-During the construction phase of the station in 2021, according to documents filed by China Manned Space Agency (CMSA) with the United Nations Office for Outer Space Affairs and reported by Reuters, the station had two "close encounters" with SpaceX's Starlink satellites on July 1 and October 21, with the station conducting evasive adjustment maneuvers.
+During the construction phase of the station in 2021, according to documents filed by China Manned Space Agency (CMSA) with the United Nations Office for Outer Space Affairs and reported by Reuters, the station had two "close encounters" with SpaceX's Starlink satellites on 1 July and 21 October, with the station conducting evasive adjustment maneuvers.
 On 5 January 2022, Shenzhou 13 team used the 10-meter long Chinarm to relocate the Tianzhou 2 supply ship by 20 degrees before returning it to the original location.
 This maneuver was conducted to practice the procedures, equipment, and backup operation system needed for future module assembly.
-On January 13, the crew tested the emergency docking system by controlling the cargo spacecraft manually.
+On 13 January, the crew tested the emergency docking system by controlling the cargo spacecraft manually.
 In March 2022, Shenzhou 13 crew began the preparation to undock from the space station.
 The crew landed in China on 16 April 2022, after staying 182 days in the low-Earth orbit.
 Soon afterward, China launched Tianzhou 4 cargo spacecraft in preparation for the next crewed mission in May.
 The automated freighter docked with the space station on 9 May 2022, and carried vital maintenance equipment and a refrigerator for scientific experiment.